 If you need juice for your electronic devices, there is power outlet by the chairs next to the lamp.
-However, as I noted in the intro, because of the remote location, there’s no cell phone service, and while the WiFi was perhaps not as bad as the hotel’s own website suggests, it was a little slow, and randomly crapped out a couple of times during our stay, coming back online maybe an hour or so later.
+However, as I noted in the intro, because of the remote location, there’s no cell phone service.
+While the WiFi was perhaps not as bad as the hotel’s own website suggests, it was a little slow.
+It also randomly crapped out a couple of times during our stay, coming back online maybe an hour or so later.
 In other words, don’t expect to be able to conduct business.
 Though with a view like this from the room, why would you?

 The website does warn of road noise during summer, but I didn’t notice it being particularly bothersome.
-Then again, we were just outside of the main tourist season, so it may be more of an issue in July and August.
+Then again, we were just outside of the main tourist season.
+It may be more of an issue in July and August.

 The innkeeper also leaves a bottle of wine in each room, which you can purchase and take with you.
 It looked pretty decent, but seeing as I can’t finish an entire bottle myself, and we didn’t have a proper carrier to get it home, I decided to pass.

 The bathroom in this room is really tight, but features a real throwback, a claw foot tub.
-Soaps and lotions are sourced by Sister Sky, a Native American-owned business based in Spokane, Washington, which utilizes traditional herbs and grasses as ingredients.
+Sister Sky, a Native American-owned business based in Spokane, Washington, sources the amenities, which utilize traditional herbs and grasses as ingredients.

 If you’re a child of the 80s like me, you’ll also appreciate the “Goonies”-themed memorabilia throughout the top floor, including a few DVDs of the original movie that you can borrow and watch on your own device.
-While I very much appreciate The Goonies referencies as someone whose iTunes soundtrack is stuck in 1985, I also found it just a bit odd, as the movie was set in Astoria, Oregon, more than 300 miles up the road.
+While I very much appreciate The Goonies theme, I also found it just a bit odd.
+The actual setting of the movie was Astoria, Oregon, more than 300 miles up the road.

-Breakfast is served every morning in the restaurant downstairs from 8-10 during the summer, and 8-9 during the winter (fresh coffee is available beginning at 7 am).
+The hotel provides breakfast every morning in the restaurant downstairs from 8-10 during the summer, and 8-9 during the winter.
+Fresh coffee is available beginning at 7 am.
 That is something you should keep in mind when staying at a bed & breakfast – actual breakfast hours are usually restricted to a short window.
-I’m not a morning person at all, so an 8 am start doesn’t bother me one bit, but if you’re an early bird, this may be an issue for you.
+I’m not a morning person at all, so an 8 am start doesn’t bother me one bit.
+If you’re an early bird, though, well, you might have a problem.
 The dining room is airy and spacious, with plenty of natural light from the windows facing the river.
 Larger tables are set up in the center, with smaller tables along the sides and in the corners.

 There are also a couple of cool antique pieces in the dining room, including a wood burning stove and a piano.